 4. From there, Huxley becomes Orwell’s life-long ‘mentor’, feeding him information about the elite’s plans for humanity, for him to draw on in constructing a masterpiece of predictive conditioning posing as a political warning: the novel Nineteen Eighty-Four.
-Critics will also lump him in with Bertrand Russell, another democratic socialist from a wealthy background, who supported population reduction through birth control; and H G Wells, the popular English novelist turned promoter of a technocratic socialist World State: a New World Order.
+Critics will also lump him in with Bertrand Russell, another democratic socialist from a wealthy background, who supported population reduction and mind control (‘through injections, injunctions and diet…’) and H G Wells, the popular English novelist turned promoter of a technocratic socialist World State: a New World Order.

 5. The fact that Orwell took wartime work at the BBC (where he produced cultural broadcasts for Indian audiences) is taken as confirmation that he was an MI5 asset.
 From 1937 to the present day the intelligence agency has occupied offices in Broadcasting House, and vets all BBC employees.
-So this must be Orwell settling in back at HQ for a while.
-Orwell quit his post when he found out that almost nobody was listening to his broadcasts, but he had continued contacts with British Intelligence.
+So this must be Orwell settling in back at HQ, then.
+Orwell quit his post when he found out that almost nobody was listening to his broadcasts.

-If I’m missing something I do invite anyone to help fill the gaps.
+I’m doing the Orwell-trolls a favour here by stating the case in a more detailed, structured form than I’ve seen it anywhere else — I’m stitching together the fragments and probably doing a more thorough job than any of his accusers.
+But those are the charges.
+If I’m missing something I invite anyone to help fill the gaps.
 Once in a while I have asked those who casually spread this calumny whether there is some evidence they can point me to, but without result.
 Searching online, all I find is the anti-semitic stuff accusing him of having Jewish friends and showing a lack of ‘Jew awareness’ in his work.
-Why one would expect a man who risked his life to fight Fascism to dislike all Jews might seem an obvious contradiction, and typical of the ahistorical and essentially anachronistic nature of this kind of criticism.
-It’s quite hard to work out the plot, on this side of things.
-Orwell drew a veil over the role of prominent Jewish banking families in financing both Russian Communism and German National Socialism — is that it?
-But none of this emerged until long after Orwell was dead.
-Professor Anthony C Sutton, author of an explosive series of books, Wall St and the Bolshevik Revolution, Wall St and FDR, and Wall St and the Rise of Hitler, didn’t begin publishing until 1974, almost a quarter of a century after Orwell’s death.
+Expecting a man who risked his life to fight Fascism to dislike all Jews is illogical; it’s not just a bigoted but an anachronistic smear.
+Orwell drew a veil, they say, over the role of prominent Jewish banking families in financing both Russian Communism and German National Socialism — but none of this emerged until long after Orwell was dead.
+Professor Anthony C Sutton, author of an explosive and deeply researched series of history books, Wall Street and the Bolshevik Revolution, Wall Street and FDR, and Wall St and the Rise of Hitler, didn’t begin publishing until 1974, almost a quarter of a century after Orwell’s death.

-But Orwell was also working for the fascists.
-A reader — hostile to Orwell — sends me a link to the blogger Miles Mathis‘s attempt at at ‘outing’ him in the course of a 2015 post about Noam Chomsky.
+But Orwell was also working for the fascists, apparently.
+A reader — hostile to Orwell — sends me a link to the blogger Miles Mathis‘s attempt at ‘outing’ him in the course of a 2015 post about Noam Chomsky.
 There are ‘red flags’ all over Orwell, writes Mathis.
 He came from ‘vast pools of wealth’.
-He wore a Hitler-style moustache ‘throughout the war’ (a complete fabrication).
+He wore a Hitler-style moustache ‘throughout the war’ (the photo below is from the mid twenties, in Burma.
+It’s the only photo I’ve seen of him wearing this style of moustache, fashionable in the military, after which he switched to the Clark Gable pencil style we’re all familiar with.
+Does Mathis never have second thoughts about what he commits to print?)
 He goes on: most people think the portrait of Big Brother used on some editions was modelled on Hitler but really it was a portrait of Orwell himself!
 When Orwell immersed himself in working-class life, homelessness and poverty, he was really ‘spying’ on the poor.
 He published in left-wing journals which were later exposed as having received CIA funding.
 What else?
 Oh yes, going back to Eton, it seems that his principal tutor, the historian A S F Gow, may or may not have been the ‘fifth man’ in the Burgess-McClean Cambridge spy-ring.
-But hang on, Goss wasn’t working for the CIA, he was working for the Communists.
+But Goss wasn’t working for the CIA, he was working for the Communists.
 To Mathis it’s all the same — it’s just ‘Intel’.

-As frame-ups go, it’s pretty thin.
-Is the assumption that it is always impossible for someone with wealth in his family to become a socialist?
-Orwell must be suspect because of his imperialist relatives.
-This imputation of indelible class-guilt sounds like a lot like a Stalinist inquisition to me, but I know Mathis is not on the left.
-Anyway, he seems more worried about George’s facial hair — does this writer never have second thoughts about what he commits to print? — which seems to suggest that Orwell is somehow Hitler.
-Let’s assume, then, that Mathis is opposed to all totalitarianism, fascist or communist, just as Orwell was.
-Why then would he not accept Orwell as an ally?
-Because although Orwell gave every appearance of devoting his life and work to opposing totalitarianism, really he was working for the totalitarians — all of them; by condemning, satirising and lampooning totalitarianism he was actually serving its agenda by conditioning his readers to accept the inevitable victory of Big Brother.
+As frame-ups go, it’s pretty thin stuff.
+Although Orwell gave every appearance of devoting his life and work to opposing totalitarianism, really he was working for the totalitarians — all of them; by condemning, satirising and lampooning totalitarianism he was actually serving its agenda by conditioning his readers to accept the inevitable victory of Big Brother.
 That must be it; if I’m getting it wrong, it’s because Mathis does not make his argument explicit, relying instead on sarcasm and innuendo.

 For George it’s just déjà vu all over again.
 He’s been through this kind of political smear-campaign before, at the hands of actual Communists.
 Orwell was put on trial in absentia by the NKVD in Barcelona, 1937, remember?
 Or perhaps you didn’t know.
 Perhaps you haven’t read Homage to Catalonia.
 Perhaps you don’t know he took a Fascist bullet through the throat at the front, and within ten days was hiding from the Communists in a ruined church.
 Or perhaps you think NKVD torture rooms are no big deal and it was all just fun and games.
-The interrogation and torture of George Orwell never happened, but it could very easily have done.
+The interrogation and torture of George Orwell never happened, but he only avoided it by minutes.
 But perhaps you didn’t know that, or what happened to his friend and commander Georges Kopp.

-Like Orwell, I’ve never been much for making things up.
-Reality is fascinating enough in itself.
-So, in this new Coviet era of universal deceit, it might be time to tell that story again.
+Like Orwell, I’ve never been much of a one for making things up.
+I’m not good at it, but that’s OK — reality is fascinating enough in itself.
+So, in this new era of universal deceit, it might be time to tell that story again.
 It’s a good one.